 Henry Mintzberg’s 1994 book The Rise and Fall of Strategic Planning is well worth a read if you have never read it.
 It is probably the most influential work published by the Canadian academic who has a long history of contributions to organizational theory.
 One of the reasons it is so good is that it is filled with a wealth of information, and after reading it, everyone seems to come away with different lessons learned.
 The more times you read it, the more lessons you learn.

-The conclusion of the book is that strategy cannot be planned.
-Planning is about analysis, or the separation of an entity into individual elements.
-Strategy is about synthesis, or the combining of elements into a unified entity.
+The conclusion of the book is that the strategy cannot be planned.
+Planning is about analysis or the separation of an entity into individual elements.
+Strategy is about synthesis or the combining of elements into a unified entity.
 That is not to say that you should not do one or the other, each is inherently linked.
 Planning is thinking, and the plan is tangible evidence of that thinking.

 One of the topics Mintzberg touches on is that of the emergent strategy.
 An emergent strategy is something that was not originally realized or intended, but ultimately recognized and adapted to.
 According to Mintzberg, a strategy is a plan, but it is also a pattern.
-When a strategies intentions are fully realized it is a deliberate strategy, and when they are not realized it is an unrealized strategy.
+When strategy intentions are fully realized it is a deliberate strategy, and when they have not realized it is an unrealized strategy.
 Entrepreneurs plan for the future with an intended strategy to hopefully become a deliberate strategy.

 As Mike Tyson once famously said, “Everyone has a plan ’till they get punched in the mouth.”
 Every business has a plan until they start to execute.
 You definitely need to have a strategy and a business plan to support that strategy, but you also need to be willing to adapt.
 If you come out of the planning phase with a 100% planning solution but you don’t prepare for some flexibility during the execution phase, you may miss out on some tremendous opportunities.

 Some of the things you can do in order to remain flexible and take advantage of an emergent strategy is: